acch/XML-to-bootstrap/README.md

-`.` | Contains build instructions and documentation *`css/`* | Contains 3rd party CSS stylesheets used during build `js/` | Contains JavaScript code used during build *`lib/`* | Contains 3rd party libraries used during build and fetched with bower *`modules/`* | Contains Git submodules such as Bootstrap *`publish/`* | Contains the final generated static web pages `sass/` | Contains SCSS templates which are compiled into CSS stylesheets `sass/sample/` | Contains sample SCSS to act as template for overriding Bootstrap variables `src/` | Contains the XML document describing the web pages `src/sample/` | Contains sample XML document to act as template for new web pages `style/` | Contains XSL stylesheets used to generate web pages from the XML document
+`.` | Contains build instructions and documentation *`css/`* | Contains 3rd party CSS stylesheets used during build `js/` | Contains JavaScript code used during build *`lib/`* | Contains 3rd party libraries fetched with Bower and used during build `modules/` | Contains Git submodules such as Bootstrap *`publish/`* | Contains the final generated static web pages `sass/` | Contains SCSS templates which are compiled into CSS stylesheets `sass/sample/` | Contains sample SCSS to act as template for overriding Bootstrap variables `src/` | Contains the XML document describing the web pages `src/sample/` | Contains sample XML to act as template for new web pages `style/` | Contains XSL stylesheets used to generate static web pages from the XML document

 `css`, `lib` and `publish` are temporary directories which can be deleted.
 They will be recreated during build.